-Another type of classification for your debt is known as an unsecured claim.
-This is what a creditor will have if they do not have a lien on your property.
+Creditors will do this if they don’t have a lien on your property.
 Filing for bankruptcy will generally eliminate most types of unsecured claims.
-Common types of unsecured claims are credit card debt, personal loans, and medical bills.
-It is important to note that student loans are categorized as non-priority unsecured debt when it comes to bankruptcy.
-This means you are not able to discharge them in bankruptcy without proving to a court that it would be an undue hardship for you to pay them.
+Common types of unsecured claims include:

+It’s important to note that student loans are categorized as non-priority unsecured debt when it comes to bankruptcy.
+This means you’re not able to discharge them in bankruptcy without proving to a court that it would be an undue hardship for you to pay them.

 Again, priority claims cannot be wiped out by a Chapter 7 or 13 bankruptcy discharge.

 Cherry Hill, NJ Attorney Can Help Your Bankruptcy

 Filing for bankruptcy is an involved process that requires careful planning and evaluation.
-That is why you should contact an experienced bankruptcy lawyer if you are considering filing.
+That’s why you should contact an experienced bankruptcy lawyer if you are considering filing.
 In New Jersey, the person to turn to is Joel R. Spivack, Esq.
 He will provide honest advice about your bankruptcy options and what will help in your process toward debt relief.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.